NFL Sunday Rewind: Cowboys, Giants get to 4-1; Ravens upend Bengals in primetime

-LOS ANGELES — It was another fun NFL Sunday in Week 5 a we saw a number of upset wins and exciting finishes.
+LOS ANGELES — It was another fun NFL Sunday in Week 5 as we saw a number of upset wins and exciting finishes.

 Four underdogs won their games outright including the Houston Texans, who got their first win of the season.
 Houston was the final winless team in the NFL going into Sunday.